-Students are strongly urged not to share combinations and not to keep money or valuables in their locker.
+Students are strongly urged not to keep money or valuables in their locker.
 Lockers are designed for a maximum of two students.
 Students are to remain in their assigned locker unless a change is approved by the administration office.
-Any student who alters the locking mechanism of their locker so it will not lock is subject to disciplinary action.

 Student Privacy and Parental Access to Information: